 Costs Paid to the Host University

 In some cases, depending on the program type, students may be responsible for submitting the cost of tuition & fees, housing, etc. to the host university directly in addition to fees paid to the Office of Education Abroad.
 If so, the host university will communicate instructions to the student directly on how to submit payment for any applicable expenses and when payment is due.
-Note that fees paid to the host university may require the student to wire transfer payment.
+Note that fees paid to the host university may require a wire transfer.

 Costs Paid to the Affiliate Provider